giorgk/Mantis/README.md

 #### Setup
 The program requires alot of data and loading can take up to a minute or more depending the system.

-When the program starts, reads the option file **MantisServer.opt** which includes the following list of options in the form of KEYWORD:value
+When the program starts, reads the option file **MantisServer.opt** which includes the following list of options in the form of KEYWORD;value

 |KEYWORD| Description|
 | --- | ----------- |